-- (1) Except as provided in this subpart, an organization may expend gambling gross profits for expenses directly related to the conduct of lawful gambling, provided the total percentage does not exceed the percentages specified in this subpart and Minnesota Statutes, section 349.15. - (2) Percentage of profit to be used for allowable expenses: - (a) Not more than 65 percent of the gross profit, less the tax imposed by Minnesota Statutes, section 349.212, subdivision 1, from bingo, and not more than 55 percent of the gross profit may be expended for allowable expenses related to lawful gambling.
+- (1) Except as provided in this subpart, an organization may expend gambling gross profits for expenses directly related to the conduct of lawful gambling, provided the total percentage does not exceed the percentages specified in Minnesota Statutes, section 349.15. - (2) Percentage of profit to be used for allowable expenses: - (a) A licensed organization must maintain an allowable expense calculation report on a form prescribed by the commissioner of revenue.
+Compliance is determined for the organization as a whole based on its cumulative past expenditures for allowable expenses.
+Compliance is determined using the information reported to the commissioner of revenue on the organization's lawful gambling monthly summary and tax return for the 12th month of the organization's current license. - (b) If an organization is not in compliance with the allowable expense calculation on the date the organization's lawful gambling monthly summary and tax return for the 12th month of the organization's license is required to be filed with the commissioner of revenue, the organization must notify the board and immediately stop gambling. - (c) The organization must not resume gambling until it has deposited sufficient funds from a nongambling source into its gambling account to bring it into compliance with the percentage limits on allowable expenses, and until the organization has provided the board with a copy of the check and a copy of the bank-generated deposit receipt as proof of the reimbursement, or a bank document showing evidence of an electronic payment.
+The board may request additional documentation from the organization to verify that the funds did not originate from gambling proceeds. - (d) In order to renew its license, the organization's compliance with the maximum percentage of profits expended for allowable expenses must be determined using the information reported to the commissioner of revenue covering the period ending on the organization's monthly tax return for the 21st month after the effective date of the organization's current license.

-(b) A licensed organization must maintain an allowable expense calculation report, on a form prescribed by the board.
 Compliance is determined for the organization as a whole based on the organization's cumulative past expenditures for allowable expenses.
-Compliance with the maximum percentage of profits expended for allowable expenses shall be determined by the board using the information reported to the commissioner of revenue according to subpart 3, item D, subitem (1), for the 12th month of the organization's current license.

-If the organization is not in compliance, then beginning on the day the report is required to be filed with the commissioner of revenue, the organization must notify the board and cease its conduct of lawful gambling until it has deposited sufficient nongambling funds in its gambling bank account to bring the organization into compliance with the percentage limits on allowable expenses and until the organization has provided the board with proof of reimbursement to its gambling bank account by providing a copy of the check and a copy of the bank generated deposit receipt showing proof of the deposit.

-(c) In order to renew its license, the organization's compliance with the maximum percentage of profits expended for allowable expenses must be determined using the information reported to the commissioner of revenue according to subpart 3, item D, subitem (1), covering the period ending with the 21st month after the effective date of the organization's current license.
-Compliance is determined for the organization as a whole based on the organization's cumulative past expenditures for allowable expenses.
-If the organization's expense calculation is negative, it must submit the allowable expense calculation report completed through the 21st month of its current license by the end of the 22nd month of its current license.
+If the organization's expense calculation is negative, it must submit to the board the allowable expense calculation report completed through the 21st month of its current license.
+Submission of the report must be made by the end of the 22nd month of its current license.
 The organization must provide proof of compliance prior to its renewal license being issued.